drewburr/3D_Pinball_Game/guide.md

 # XV.
 Frequently Asked Question (FAQ) & Comments

 ## Why did you write this guide?
-- Refer the the 'Guide Pupose' part of the 'The Guide' section.
+- Refer the the 'Guide Purpose' part of the 'The Guide' section.

 ## Where can I find this game?
 - The original version of the game was developed by Cinematronics and published by Maxis in 1995 as part of "Full Tilt!
 Pinball".